Friendly, quiet, and gentle are words that best describe the personality of the Doberman Greyhound.

 This way, you’ll have a good idea of what the breeder produces, having already met one of their Doberman Greyhounds.

 An internet search can be helpful.
-Many reputable breeders educate potential buyers with their breeding philosophy on their website and provide many helpful information.
+Many reputable breeders educate potential buyers with their breeding philosophy on their website and provide much helpful information.

 Just be careful, though.
 A good website doesn’t always lead to a good breeder.